Improving Intrinsic Exploration with Language Abstractions: L-AMIGo

 \paragraph{Teacher.} Now the L-AMIGo teacher selects goals from the set of possible language descriptions in the environment.
 Because the possible goals are initially unknown, the teacher maintains a running set of goals $\mathcal{G}$ that is updated as the student encounters new state descriptions (Figure~\ref{fig:lamigo_overview}i).

-This move to language creates a challenge: not only must a teacher choose which goal to give to the student, but it must also determine which goals are achievable in the first place.
-For example, the goal \emph{go to the red door} only makes sense in environments that contain red doors.
+This move to language creates a challenge: not only must a teacher choose a goal to propose, it must also determine which goals are achievable at all.
+For example, the goal \emph{go to the red door} only makes sense in environments with red doors.
 In L-AMIGo, these tasks are factorized into a \textbf{policy network}, which produces the distribution over goals given a student's state, and a \textbf{grounding network}, which predicts the probability that a goal is likely to be achieved in the first place (Figure~\ref{fig:lamigo_overview}b):

 Equation~\ref{eq:lamigopolicy} describes the policy network as producing a probability for a goal by computing the dot product between goal and state representations $f(\ell_t; \theta_T)$ and $h_\text{policy}(s_t; \theta_T)$, normalizing over possible goals; this policy is learned identically to the standard AMIGo teacher (Figure~\ref{fig:lamigo_overview}iii).
 Equation~\ref{eq:lamigogrounding} specifies the grounding network as predicting whether a goal is \emph{achievable} in an environment, by applying the sigmoid function to the dot product between the goal representation $f(\ell_t; \theta_T)$ and a (possibly separate) state representation $h_\text{ground}(s_t; \theta_T)$.
 Given an oracle grounding classifier, which outputs only 0 or 1, this is equivalent to restricting the teacher to proposing only goals that are achievable in a given environment.
 In practice, however, we learn the classifier online (Figure~\ref{fig:lamigo_overview}ii).
-Given the initial state $s_0$ of an episode, we ask the grounding network to predict the first language description encountered along this trajectory: $\ell_{\text{first}} = L(s_{t'})$, where $t'$ is the minimum $t$ where $L(s_t) \neq \emptyset$.
+Given the initial state $s_0$ of an episode, we ask the grounding network to predict the first language description encountered along this trajectory: $\ell_{\text{1st}} = L(s_{t'})$, where $t'$ is the minimum $t$ where $L(s_t) \neq \varnothing$.
 This is formalized as a multilabel binary cross entropy loss,